Oscillation-Independent Probes of Neutrino Non-Standard Interactions from Supernovae

-The standard scenario of the CCSN begins with the infall phase, when the inner core approaches the Chandrasekhar mass and electron degeneracy pressure can no longer provide support against gravity.
+\prlsection{Supernova neutrino emission}{.} The standard scenario of the CCSN begins with the infall phase, when the inner core approaches the Chandrasekhar mass and electron degeneracy pressure can no longer provide support against gravity.
 Rapid collapse leads to enhanced electron neutrino emission primarily from electron captures on nuclei.
-Once the density reaches approximately few $\times 10^{11}~\mathrm{g}~\mathrm{cm}^{-3}$, the neutrino diffusion timescale exceeds the collapse timescale, and neutrinos become trapped through frequent direction-changing scattering off nuclei.
+Once the density reaches approximately a few times $10^{11}~\mathrm{g}~\mathrm{cm}^{-3}$, the neutrino diffusion timescale exceeds the collapse timescale, and neutrinos become trapped through frequent direction-changing scattering off nuclei.
 This results in a distinct pre-neutronization peak in the neutrino emission signal.

-To analyze the impact of NSI on SN neutrino emission, we model the neutrino signal using the 1D CCSN simulation code~\texttt{GR1D}~\citep{OConnor:2009iuz, OConnor:2014sgn} together with \texttt{NuLib} code \citep{Sullivan:2015kva} for neutrino opacities.
-For both the SM and NSI scenarios we include the dominant neutrino-nucleus processes, which are electron captures on nuclei and nucleons as well as CE$\nu$NS.
-We adopt a $15~M_\odot$ progenitor with solar metallicity~\citep{Woosley:1995ip} as our benchmark model.
-Throughout, we use the output luminosity of non-electron neutrinos from the simulation as the sum of all four spices $\nu_\mu$, $\nu_\tau$, $\bar\nu_\mu$, and $\bar\nu_\tau$.
+To analyze the impact of NSI on SN neutrino emission, we model the neutrino signal using the 1D CCSN simulation code~\texttt{GR1D}~\cite{OConnor:2009iuz, OConnor:2014sgn} together with \texttt{NuLib} code \cite{Sullivan:2015kva} for neutrino opacities.
+For both the SM and NSI scenarios we include the dominant neutrino-nucleus processes, which are electron captures on nuclei and nucleons, and CE$\nu$NS.
+We adopt a $15~M_\odot$ progenitor with solar metallicity~\cite{Woosley:1995ip} as our benchmark model.
+We use the output luminosity of non-electron neutrinos from the simulation as the sum of all four species $\nu_\mu$, $\nu_\tau$, $\bar\nu_\mu$, and $\bar\nu_\tau$.

-Modifications from NSI to the CE$\nu$NS cross section can significantly alter the shape of the CCSN pre-neutronization neutrino peak~\citep{Huang:2021enl}.
+Modifications from NSI to the CE$\nu$NS cross section can significantly alter the shape of the CCSN pre-neutronization neutrino peak~\cite{Huang:2021enl}.
 We focus on NSI mediated by heavy particles with masses above a few hundred MeV.
 Hence, the on-shell production of such particles in the core is negligible since the temperature during infall reaches only $\sim$15 MeV.